 Built-Up Roofing (BUR)

 Built-Up Roofing is a more traditional and common type of flat roof.
 It’s made from multiple layers of waterproofed material and tar or asphalt.
-While these were traditionally made of tar paper, Built-up roofing has advanced to a stage where different materials such as fiberglass are now being used instead.
+Traditionally made of tar paper, built-up roofing has advanced to a stage where different materials such as fiberglass are now being used instead.

 The advantages of built-up roofs is that the tiles are damage-resistant and low maintenance, they’re easily repairable, are more aesthetically pleasing, and it’s a more cost-effective option.